svtk/AtomicKotlinCourse/Usability/Introduction to Generics/Exercise 2/task.md

 ## Introduction to Generics (#2)

-Implement the `reversed` extension function on a `List` that returns a new list containing the same elements in a reversed order.
+Implement a generic `reversed()` extension function for `List`.
+It returns a new `List` containing the same elements but in reverse order.

-Note that the standard library already contains the `reversed` function, but your task is to implement this function from scratch.
+This function already exists in the standard Kotlin library, but for learning purposes you should implement it from scratch.

 <div class="hint">

-Use `N downTo 0` to iterate through indexes in a reversed order.
+Use `N downTo 0` to iterate through the indices in reverse order.

 </div>